Tina Bru: Party politics

 In February 2020, after being suggested as new deputy leader of the party, she was subsequently installed as second deputy leader, succeeding outgoing Bent Høie who was nominated to be county governor of Rogaland commencing in 2021.
 She was subsequently elected second deputy leader in September 2020 unopposed.

 After the Solberg cabinet's defeat in the 2021 election, Bru was selected as the party's spokesperson for financial policy.

+Following the 2025 parliamentary election, Bru announced that she would not seek re-election as deputy leader at the next party convention.

+Civic career

+In November 2025, it was announced that Bru would join the consulting and communications firm First House and would be heading their newly established office in Stavanger.

 Early and personal life

 Bru was born in Moss on 18 April 1986, a daughter of Sigve Bru and Sissel Skalstad Bru.
 She has a bachelor's degree in management, with further specialisation in change management.

-Bru is married to Thomas André Samuelsen from Stavanger, and they have one son, Ellis.
-In August 2022, she revealed that she was expecting a second child come by new year 2023.
-On 31 October 2022, she announced that she would be going on leave from her positions, in addition to confirming that she was expecting a daughter in February 2023.
+Bru is married to Thomas André Samuelsen from Stavanger, and they two children, one son and one daughter.